50 First Dates (2004)

 Adam Sandler and

-humor had me laughing and smiling.
-We don’t get such humor any more these days,
+of humor had me laughing and smiling.
+We don’t get such humor any more these

-as the politically correct crew will come after anyone who makes fat jokes,
+days, as the politically correct crew will come after anyone who makes fat

-criticizes long-term commitment, or makes drug use jokes.
-These were the golden
+jokes, criticizes long-term commitment, or makes drug use jokes.
+These were the

-the life of a lady, Lucy, who suffered brain damage.
-She has some sort of
+explores the life of a lady, Lucy, who suffered brain damage.
+She has some sort

 Everything to Lucy stopped on the day of her accident, and she relives that